-Locating a parking lot behind buildings is strongly encouraged.
-If parking lots cannot be located behind buildings, they may be located to the side of buildings.
+Locating a-parking lots behind buildings is strongly encouraged_preferable.
+If parking lots cannot be located behind buildings, they may be located to the side or in front of the buildings.
 However, this will require that they be buffered from roadway corridors with berms, decorative walls, hedges, shade trees and other landscaping.
 With appropriate buffering, the view of parking lots as seen from the road may be softened.
-Large parking lots should be "compartmentalized".
+Large parking lots should be "compartmentalized" where practical.
 They should be divided into smaller, separate lots, which are dispersed throughout the site to reduce the impact of a "sea of asphalt" and provide more opportunities for landscaping.

 Striping: All parking lots will be striped in a manner that will clearly delineate parking spaces, fire lanes, and pedestrian crosswalks.
-In large lots with two-way drive lanes, directional arrows will be provided.
+In large lots with two-way drive lanes, directional arrows will should be provided where practical.
 Directional arrows will be provided for all one-way drive lanes and driveways.

-Over design of parking lots often provide more spaces than what is needed, resulting in a "sea of parking spaces"
+Over design of parking lots often provide more spaces than what is needed, resulting in a "sea of parking spaces